Kendall Jenner Praises Mother Kris, Older Sisters For Their Hard Work On International Women’s Day

 Kendall Jenner threw some love to her mom and sisters for International Women’s Day on Friday.
-During a special Women’s Day episode of her Beats 1 radio show on Apple Music, ZAZA World Radio, the 23-year-old supermodel shared how her female-driven family inspires her and dished on a few lessons she’s learned from her mother-turned-manager Kris Jenner.
+During a special Women’s Day episode of her Beats 1 radio show on Apple Music, ZAZA World Radio, the 23-year-old supermodel shared how her female-driven family inspires her, and dished on a few lessons she’s learned from her mother-turned-manager Kris Jenner.

 “I feel blessed to have such strong women to look up to,” Kendall said, according to E!
 News.
 “I got that example put right in front of me, where I could pull that into my own work life.”